Fishing

 The effect of the existing farm, on the inner harbour has been so pronounced, fishers refer to that area as the “dead zone”.

-The second salmon site is proposed for the western side of the Bay, just off Port Mouton Island.
-This much larger site will have an even more profound impact on commercial fisheries.
+When a second salmon site was proposed for the western side of the Bay, just off Port Mouton Island, the community became gravely concerned.
+A second, much larger fish farm, would have had an even more profound impact on commercial fisheries.
+That area of the Bay was an integral (even critcal) part of the Bay's marine ecosystem.

 Critical Lobster Habitat